Ten Facts About Me, including the obvious one!

 I was once addicted to tea.
 Back when I was a student I would have at least 10 cups a day.
 I probably have around 5 a day now.
 Tea really is a cure-all and comfort for me.
 My favourite is any Assam blend, so Yorkshire Gold or Tetley is just fine.
 I like it the colour of He-Man's skin, with rice milk.

 I have a first class degree in Illustration.
-I loved my time at Uni.
+Yeah, yeah... this is just my way of getting a brag in, because no one ever asks what grade you got at Uni because it's just not important!
+Having said that, I loved my time at Uni.
 I learnt a lot, it was a really intensive (often stressful!) course.
-When you talk about an arts education, people assume it’s a bit of a cop out degree, that you spent 3 years “colouring in” or something, but I’ve never worked so hard in my life.
+When you talk about an arts education, people assume it’s a bit of a cop-out degree and that you spent 3 years “colouring in” or something, but I’ve never worked so hard in my life.
 Well, until I started working for myself that is!
 I can’t say that the degree opened any doors for me.
 We’re not living in a movie here.
 I remember applying to over 200 places in my first summer after graduating and receiving nothing back.
 I left with the same debt that everyone else left with, and I still have that debt!
 All that aside, I’m proud of my achievement, I worked my ass off for that degree, and it remains (however distantly) a testament to what I can do when I stop watching the box sets or judging myself by other people’s successes and apply myself!